republicprotocol/co-go/README.md

 It is the responsibility of the programmer to ensure that the function being used is safe for concurrent environments.
 A simple way of ensuring this is checking that the function will never mutate any object other than the object accessible using the `i` index.
 You can also use the go tools to check for race conditions during testing.

+## Process

+A `Process` is a function that is executed concurrently and its return value is written to a channel.
+Using channels to handle return values is simpler and safer than trying to synchronize using share memory.
+The official Go documentation recommends the use of channels over shared memory.

 ## Tests

 To run the test suite, install Ginkgo.